Authors & Artists AQ1-AQ34

 Elle Cate Wallace (AQ20) works as a child advocate/appellate attorney and lives in the Northwest region of the United States.
 Her first and most impressionable experience remains teaching and being taught in a small Native American community against vast skies.
 Her poem, Deep Blue, has appeared in Cold Mountain Review.

-Bob Ward (AQ10, AQ11, AQ16, AQ18, AQ21-AQ24, AQ26 & AQ28) is a poet, photographer, and Quaker.
+Bob Ward (AQ10, AQ11, AQ16, AQ18, AQ21-AQ24, AQ26, AQ28 & AQ31) is a poet, photographer, and Quaker.
 Following a career in chemical research and various branches of education, he retired to North Norfolk, UK, where he continues to explore the borderlands between science and the arts.
-In particular, he relishes the interplay of texts and visual images.
+In particular he relishes the interplay of texts and visual images.
 His publications include: Trusting at the Last (Hawthorn Press, 2011) and Lines of Inquiry (Meniscus, 2017).
-Currently he is engaged in keeping a verse diary relating to the COVID-19 pandemic.
+He has contributed to several previous issues of AQ.
+He is also an Associate of the Royal Photographic Society.

 Janelle Ward (AQ13) is a Minnesota native and has spent the last 13 years in the Netherlands, evolving from carnivorous student to vegetarian mama.
 Her day job is in media and communication.
 She’s published a bunch of academic stuff but is most passionate about fiction writing.
 For a complete list of her published work please see janelleward.com.